satyarth934/ENPM661_Proj2/README.md

 ## Execution time for the Algorithm (Point Robot)
 Start position: 5, 5
 Goal position: 295 195
-Total time to run dijkstra: 3 minutes
+Total time to run dijkstra: 4.436329 seconds

 The file `dijkstra_point_exploration.mp4` shows the animation for the exploration of the search space.